jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - Worked for Russia, discovered corruption, then the rest of his life on the run.
 Crazy story.
 [101]
 - Another reminder than, during the world wars, most combatants - from all sides - were young men simply following order.
 And were wracked by fear and guilt for the rest of their lives.
 [108]
 - Neanderthals and homo sapiens had sex in Iran.
 [122]
+- Okay, Japanese reality TV was a bit fucked.
+Basically torturing a man on live TV.
+[148]

 ## Misc